 Currently we have ongoing building work to extend our building at Cherry Grove to include an additional day care area, office space and an additional bedroom which will be designed as wheelchair friendly.
 We also have a sun room being built to provide an area for our Tovertafel Magic Table which has been purchased from an SSE Community grant and we plan to offer sessions to external groups.

-Peggy’s World is a Community Interest Company (CIC) which is a form of Social Enterprise and a member of Social Enterprise UK.
+Peggy’s World is a Community Interest Company (CIC) which is a form of Social Enterprise.
 As a Social Enterprise our aim is to support the community we serve by returning surplus back to the community.
 We are always interested to hear what people need or want and include families in any developments.

 We need your help so we can continue to offer and even expand our services.

 Teepa Snow is an American Occupational Therapist who considers people as gems – valuable and able.
 The challenge is for us as caregivers to recognise where a person is to be able to support them as best as possible.
 Every Gem can Shine in the right environment.

 Our aim at Peggy’s is to support the Sapphires, Diamonds, Emeralds and moving into Amber.
 There will come a time that a person may need more than what we can provide at Peggy’s, such as a need for a 24 hour care environment which is less active, and we will discuss this with families and support in any transitions of care where required.